 With 4 out of 5 professionals on LinkedIn in Australia, this platform for business is one of the first places recruiters and potential employers will find you.
 It is also where you want people to assess your suitability for a role they are placing.
 This is your opportunity to control the information they see and present the best version of yourself.
 The opportunity with your LinkedIn Profile is to give people a sense of who you are and what your work ethic and style is like.
 While you also need to include all of your relevant experience, skills and education, make sure you show some of your unique personality, including a professional photo.

 If a recruiter was searching through LinkedIn to find people for the position you are seeking, would you show up?
 Try it and if you are not on the first or second page, go back to your profile and pepper it with the right keywords to get yourself a higher ranking.
-A simple trick is to look at the profiles of the people who rank well and follow some of the things they did.
-If you need help getting found on LinkedIn, you may also like to check out Think Bespoke’s LinkedIn Profile Optimiser.
+If you’d like a step by step process for writing your LinkedIn profile, please check out my on demand course, LinkedIn Profile Essentials.
+Check out the free preview module to decide if this is the right Course for your needs.

 4. Your Resume & Cover Letter